Jewelry Blog

 Is it Jewelry or Jewellery?

 Both spellings are correct.
 Jewelry is how people in the USA and Canada spell it.
-Jewellery is how people in the UK (and most of the rest of the English-speaking world) spell it.
+Jewellery is how people in the UK (and most of the English-speaking world) spell it.

 “England and America, two countries separated by a common language” – George Bernard Shaw

-When Shaw uttered those immortal words, he had no idea how close to the truth of the matter he was.
+When Shaw uttered those immortal words, he had no idea how close he was to the truth of the matter.
 English is the most widely spoken language on earth.
 British English is the dominant variation.
-But we also have American English that is unique to North America or most of it.
-Depending on where you are in Canada, you may see one or the other being used.
+But we also have American English, which is unique to North America.
+You may see one or the other being used depending on where you are in Canada.

 Jewelry vs. Jewellery Breakdown